wjlewis/wjlewis.github.io/_posts/2025-01-10-lem-aint-false.md

 ---
 layout: post
 title: "LEM Ain't False"
-tags: tutorial lean logic
+tags: Tutorial Lean Logic
 foo: test
 ---

 Whether or not the _Law of the Excluded Middle_ is true is the subject of much debate.
 But we know for sure that it's not false.
-Let's see how to prove this in LEAN.
+Let's see how to prove this in Lean.

 First, the statement of the result: